skyfielders/python-skyfield/skyfield/documentation/time.rst

 .. testcode::

-    # Bad: your code fails to document what it is ignoring.
+    # Bad - your code fails to document what it is ignoring.

     dt = jd.astimezone(eastern)[0]

-    # Good: the meaning of the second value is explicit,
+    # Good - the meaning of the second value is explicit,
     # even if you make no further use of the `leap_second`.

     dt, leap_second = jd.astimezone(eastern)